-22 According to Haang Van Hoan, a former member of the Central Committee of the CPV, and now a refugee in China, Peking gave Vietnam \$20 billion between 1950 and 1978.
+According to Hoang Van Hoan, a former member of the Central Committee of the CPV, and now a refugee in China, Peking gave Vietnam \$20 billion between 1950 and 1978.
 Beijing Information, December 10, 1979.
-In 1974-75, China gave Vietnam a \$203.3-million, interest-free loan each year.
+In 1974-75, China gave Vietnam a \$203.3 million, interest-free loan each year.
 Asian Security, 1981.

 23 Asian Security, 1981.
-Alain Jacob, of Le Monde, citing reliable diplomatic sources in Hanoi, gave a similar figure (Le Monde, July 5, 1978).
+Alain Jacob, of Le Monde, citing reliable diplomatic sources in Hanoi, gave a similar figure (Le Monde, July 5, 197).

 In many ways, Vietnam was a victim of circumstances.
-Nevertheless, "objective" factors do not adequately explain the disastrous failure of the second Five-Year Plan.
+Nevertheless, "objective" factors do not adequately explain the disastrous failure of the second Five-Year plan.
 There were other, more fundamental reasons.
-One, "voluntarism," has been mentioned; others were ignorance, mismanagement, and dogmatic arrogance.
-The attitudes of the Vietnamese authorities have astounded, distressed, and discouraged officials of the international agencies and countries giving aid to Vietnam-including the Soviet Union and the COMECON countries.
+One, "voluntarism", has been mentioned; others were ignorance, mismanagement, and dogmatic arrogance.
+The attitudes of he Vietnamese authorities have astounded, distressed, and discouraged officials of the international agencies and countries giving aid to Vietnam-including the Soviet Union and the COMECON countries.
 Now the CPV leadership itself has acknowledged its errors.

 This admission of ignorance by the Central Committee is remarkable.
-Our deficiencies, it says, stem from the fact that "we have not yet truly mastered the law of passage from small scale production to the great socialist production," and also that "we have not mastered sufficiently the realities of the country and we lack economic knowledge."
-As a consequence: (1) the economy was irrationally structured and not enough attention given to energy, transport, and raw materials; existing facilities could not, therefore, be fully utilized; (2) priorities concerning investments were wrong; too much emphasis was placed on heavy industry in the initial stage; (3) planning was faulty at all levels; sound business principles-efficiency and self-financing-were neglected, and not enough attention was given to preliminary studies.
+Our deficiencies, it says, stem from the fact that "we have not yet truly mastered the law of passage from small scale production to the great socialist production."
+And also that "we have not mastered sufficiently the realities of the country and we lack "we lack economic knowledge," as a consequence: (1) the economy was irrationally structured and not enough attention given to energy, transport, and raw material; existing facilities could not, therefore, be fully utilized; (2) priorities concerning investments were wrong; too much emphasis was placed on heavy industry in the initial stage; (3) planning was faculty at all levels; sound business principles-efficiency and self-financing-were neglected, and not enough attention was given to preliminary studies.
 26

-From the point of view of management, the Central Committee said that "we have maintained too long a bureaucratic approach based on authorizations and allocations" (which had proved successful in North Vietnam in the 1960s under different circumstances); "we have been too slow in changing the policies and regulations that hinder production"; and, it added, "the propensity to rely on others" (i.e., lack of initiative, due to fear of making mistakes) was "a serious problem."
-Moreover, there was a lack of "sense of responsibility."
-But, as true revolutionar-
+From the point of view of management, the Central Committee said that" we have maintained too long a bureaucratic approach based on authorization and allocations" (which had proved successful in North Vietnam in the 1960s under different circumstances); "we have been too slow in changing the policies and regulations that hinder production", and it added, "the propensity to rely on others" (i.e. lack of initiative, due to fear of making mistakes) was "a serious problem."
+Moreover, there was a lack of "sense of responsibility".
+But, as true revolutionaries if the Central Committee could not refrain from adding a rejoinder that, in the struggle against the regime's adversaries, the cadres lacked "aggressiveness," and that one of the

-24 On May 4, 1976, Congressman Ashbrook of Ohio introduced an amendment to the Foreign Assistance Bill, forbidding payment of reparations to Vietnam.
+On May 4, 1976, Congressman Ashbrook of Ohio introduced an amendment to the Foreign Assistance Bill, forbidding payment of reparations to Vietnam.
 On May 6, the amendment was passed after ten minutes' debate.
-In June 1977, 90 senators approved an amendment forbidding all reparations and aid to Vietnam.
-See Philippe Richer, Jeu des puissances en Asie du Sud Est (Paris: Presses Universitaires de France, 1982), p.
-160 ff.
+In June 1977, 90 senators approved an amendment forbidding all reparations and aid to Vietnam, See Philippe Richer, Jeu des puissances en Asie du Sud Est (Paris: Presses Universitaires de France.
+1982).
+P.160 country's economic ills stemmed from the fact that cadres "did not apply with enough firmness the dictatorship of the proletariat."
+28